Granola AI Pricing 2026: The Free Plan's 25-Note History Cap

 Does Granola have a bot that joins meetings?

-No. Granola captures audio directly from your desktop's system audio — no bot joins the meeting, and other participants have no way of knowing you're recording.
+No. Granola captures audio directly from your desktop's system audio, no bot joins the meeting, and other participants have no way of knowing you're recording.
 This is Granola's key differentiator from Fathom, Fireflies, and tl;dv, which all join as a visible participant.

 Does Granola work on Windows?

 Yes.
 Granola now supports both Mac and Windows desktop apps.
-There is no web app or mobile app — you need the desktop application running on the device where the meeting audio plays.
+There is no web app or mobile app.
+You need the desktop application running on the device where the meeting audio plays.

 Is Granola worth it compared to Fathom?

-Granola Business ($14/user/month) is cheaper than Fathom Premium ($19/month) and offers bot-free recording.
+Granola Business ($14/user/month) is cheaper than Fathom Premium ($20/month) and offers bot-free recording.
 Fathom has a more generous free tier (unlimited recordings vs. limited history) and works via web without a desktop app.
 Choose Granola if bot visibility is a concern; choose Fathom if you want the strongest free plan.